 - Talent acquisition

 - Picking up the right applicant to minimize bias in hiring

 - Measuring work culture, employee experience, and employee retention.

 For instance: Google, the tech giant, is considered one of the best companies to work for.
 With the use of people analytics, they hire the best applicants and retain them with the highest engagement rate.

 However, HR areas such as recruitment, employee retention/turnover, and employee performance are the core areas where analytics can be used, and the organization can reap its benefits.

 The skills of application stalking procedure have changed the recruitment procedure.
-The judgment could be bias after interviewing the applicant irrespective how accurately the information pertaining to the applicant is presented.
+The judgment could be biased after interviewing the applicant irrespective how accurately the information pertaining to the applicant is presented.
 As stated by Sujee Saparamadu, Orange HRM CEO, in an interview with Better Buys,

 “When you do small talk before the interview, this leads to subconscious hiring on a confirmation bias.
 That’s where personality insight comes into the picture.”

 To curb bias when working through a recruitment process, people analytics can be used as a helpful tool to conduct the applicants' relevant assessments.
 The clarity in terms of data about the candidate’s traits can serve for other comprehensions, such as whether the candidate’s behavior and personality traits would be appropriate with the organization’s culture or not.